X

 Rajesh Ravi

 Okay, understood.
 Okay.
-And so lastly on the power cost, your green power mix is holding up around close to 20%.
-Okay, what are the opportunity there to increase this?
-Because most of your peers, they’re all inching up to 40, 50%.
-So can you give me a breakup of your power, you know, power usage grade CPP and you know renewable power and what is the spot there?
+And sir, lastly, on the power cost, your green power mix is holding up around close to 20%.
+Okay.
+What are the opportunity there to increase this?
+Because most of your peers, they’re all inching up to 40%, 50%.
+So can you give me a break up of your power usage grade, CPP and you know, renewable power, and what is your thought there?

-Currently our CPP is 150 megawatt and.
-WHR is close to about 43 megawatts.
-Put together we are at 195.
-196 megawatt.
-Our plan is to de bottleneck all these WHRs to get another 3.5 megawatts.
-In the next six, eight months.
-That’s the number one way to increase the green power.
-We also have very small solar power.
-In Chitore factory and.
-A very small one.
-Along with that we have a 1.
-Megawatt solar power in Biwani and 1 megawatt solar power in Jatpur factory.
+Currently our CPP is 150 megawatt and WHR is close to about 45 megawatts.
+Put together, we are at 195 megawatt, 196 megawatt.
+Our plan is to debottleneck all this WHR to get another 3.5 megawatts in the next six months to eight months.
+That’s the number one way to increase green power.
+We also have a very small solar power in Chittor factory, which is a very small one.
+Along with that, we have a 1 megawatt solar power in Bhiwani and 1 megawatt solar power in Jaspur factory.
 So these two are the current initiatives.

-But in the last one month we have signed an LOI with the company.
-To set up a hybrid power plant in Rajasthan.
-And that should be operational in the next 12 to 18 months which should be a big.
-Which should give us a big boost to power cost in nimble plant.
-And that’s a 50 megawatt hybrid model which we working which should be one of the large investments which we are making going forward.
+But in the last one month we have signed an LOI with the company to set up a hybrid power plant in Rajasthan, and that should be operational in the next 12 months to 18 months, which should be a big — which should give us a big boost to power cost in Nimbol plant.
+And that’s 50 megawatt hybrid model, which we are working, which should be one of the large investments which we are making going forward.
 It will not be a capex model.
-It’s going to be group capital model which we have concluded very recently.
-And that work should start very soon.
+It’s going to be a group captive model, which we have concluded very recently, and that work should start very soon.

 Rajesh Ravi